The fastest archer in the world

 This was very far from modern slow stationary target archery.

-living targets in motion, who sometimes shoot arrows back.
+They shot at living targets in motion, who shoot arrows back.

 They fought in large armies and also against castles.